EchoLinkTech/EkoSocial/README.md

 # echolink_extension
 A Chrome extension that allows user to generate signature from LinkedIn profile.
+MetaMask extension required.

 Run: